How to make half-square triangles 2 at a time

 This means you need to cut two 5" x 5" squares of fabric to make two HSTs.

 To download a cheat sheet with diagrams and the math chart that you can print out and keep near your sewing table, enter your email address below.
-You can opt in to my regular email updates as well, if you like, and hear about new tutorials, pattern launches, freebies etc., or get just the cheat sheet emailed to you.
+This adds you to my email list for regular updates as well, so you'll hear about new tutorials, pattern launches, freebies etc. If you find the updates are not your cup of tea, there's an unsubscribe link in every email.

 How to make half-square triangles 2-at-a-time